 The aim of Key-Person Insurance is to protect your company on the death or specified illness of a key employee by paying out on the financial loss incurred by either of these events.

 The company takes out an insurance policy on the life of that key employee, ideally until retirement age.
 The company pays the premiums and then receives the benefit if the employee dies or suffers a specified illness.
-Business Protection Plans is a highly technical area, it’s critical to get Independent Financial and Taxation advice when setting up such a plan.
+Business Protection Planning is a highly technical area, it’s critical to get Financial and Taxation advice when setting up such a plan.
 As every business is different, therefore the policies need to be set up in the most effective and suitable way for the business.